atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

     "list": "a"
 }
 ```
-The array in list has disappeared!?
+The array in list has disappeared!
 This is because the XML without types has no context of what type the element had before conversion.

-Let's have a look at the JsonToXml input that adds types:
+Let's have a look at the JsonToXml which preserves types:
 JsonToXml (using the modified input)
 ```JSON
 {